A cultural advisor for the Royal New Zealand Air Force is ensuring that the use of tīkanga and kawa are being upheld and maintained.

 “It’s a really big risk that needs to dealt with carefully and so therefore it’s appropriate for a Māori cultural advisor to come into play and guide the air force.”

 The RNZAF opened its first marae, Turangawaewae at the Ohakea base in Palmerston North in 2016.
-It was built from relocated Air Force buildings because of a small budget for the project.
+It was built from relocated Air Force buildings because of the project’s small budget.

 His goals for the future are to ensure that air force people and organisation are “culturally safe” when in a te ao Māori space.